tomwalder/php-appengine-search/README.md

 At the time of writing there is no off-the-shelf way to access the Google App Engine full text search API from the PHP runtime.

-Generally this means developers cannot access the service without using Python proxy modules - which adds complexity, another language, additional potential points of failure and performance impact.
+Generally this means developers cannot access the service without using [Python/Java/Go proxy modules](https://github.com/tomwalder/phpne14-text-search) - which adds complexity, another language, additional potential points of failure and performance impact.

 **PRE-ALPHA** This library is in the very early stages of development.
 Do not use it in production.
 It will change.